 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 38 Economic Development: Goal 1 3.
-Locate commercial uses generating high volumes of traffic on a major arterial street, at the intersection of two minor arterials, or at a location with adequate access to a major arterial and at locations where nuisances and activities of the proposed use will not adversely affect adjacent areas. ~ The proposed zoning district would permit commercial uses.
-The site is at a location with adequate access to a major arterial.
+Locate commercial uses generating high volumes of traffic on a major arterial street, at the intersection of two minor arterials, or at a location with adequate access to a major arterial and at locations where nuisances and activities of the proposed use will not adversely affect adjacent areas. √ The proposal is unlikely to generate high volumes of traffic.
 39 Economic Development: Goal 1 4.
 Utilize industrial sites near the airport and the Ohio River to support the growth and development of uses whose infrastructure and production needs require such a location or for land uses that support airport-oriented or river-oriented industrial uses.
-NA The subject site is not located near the airport or the Ohio River.
+NA The site is not located near the airport or the Ohio River.
 40 Economic Development: Goal 1 5.
 Require industrial developments to locate with the appropriate transportation connectivity, near an arterial street or within existing industrial subdivisions.
-NA The proposal is not for industrial zoning 41 Livability: Goal 1 17.
+NA The proposal is not for industrial zoning.
+41 Livability: Goal 1 17.
 Determine site susceptibility to erosion; identify the presence of on-site carbonate conditions and features that are vulnerable to site disturbance; identify the extent of existing groundwater use and the impacts of the project on groundwater resources, flow patterns, and existing and proposed surface drainage.
-Then mitigate potential hazards to such systems resulting from the project. ~ No karst features are evident on the site.
+Then mitigate potential hazards to such systems resulting from the project. ✓ The site is not located on karst terrain.
 42 Livability: Goal 1 21.
-Mitigate negative development impacts to the integrity of the regulatory floodplain by encouraging development patterns that minimize disturbance and consider the increased risk of more frequent flooding events. ~ The subject site is not located in the regulatory floodplain.
+Mitigate negative development impacts to the integrity of the regulatory floodplain by encouraging development patterns that minimize disturbance and consider the increased risk of more frequent flooding events. ✓ The site is not located in the regulatory floodplain.
 43 Livability: Goal 1 24.
 Ensure, to the extent feasible, that critical facilities and those that store or use hazardous wastes are located outside the regulatory floodplain.
-Where essential community facilities must be located within a floodplain (e.g., pumping stations), ensure that these facilities are designed, located and operated in a manner that minimizes loss of services during flood events as well as limits, to the extent possible, floodplain disturbance. ✓ The subject site is not located in the regulatory floodplain.
+Where essential community facilities must be located within a floodplain (e.g., pumping stations), ensure that these facilities are designed, located and operated in a manner that minimizes loss of services during flood events as well as limits, to the extent possible, floodplain disturbance. ✓ The site is not located in the regulatory floodplain.